FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/server-side-rendering.md

 #### Sending a search request

-In order to render records on the server side, your application needs to send a **search** request to FACT-Finder to get product data it will work with.
+In order to render records on the server side, your application needs to send a **search** request to FactFinder to get product data it will work with.

 #### Pre-rendering

 With the response from the request above, you need to prepare a specific view object representing a page to be output.
-At this stage, records fetched from FACT-Finder should be converted into `ff-record` elements.
+At this stage, records fetched from FactFinder should be converted into `ff-record` elements.
 To do so, you may want to use a template engine which hydrates raw templates with real data.
 Web Components uses the mustache.js [template engine](/documentation/3.x/template-engine), so it may be the easiest to use its server side counterpart.